Michiel van Hulten: After electoral politics

-From 2007 to 2012 van Hulten was a founding Member of the European Council on Foreign Relations.
+From 2007 to 2012, van Hulten was a founding Member of the European Council on Foreign Relations.
 Since 2007, Van Hulten has worked in Brussels, first for public affairs firm Burson-Marsteller as managing director for government relations.
-Since 2010 he has been an independent consultant in the field of European Union democracy, transparency and accountability.
-In 2011 he founded his own consulting firm Place Lux, which focuses on non-profit work.
+Since 2010, he has been an independent consultant in the field of European Union democracy, transparency and accountability.
+In 2011, he founded his own consulting firm Place Lux, which focuses on non-profit work.
 From 2011 to 2013 he was course leader of the FutureLab Europe programme at the European Policy Centre.
-From 2011 to 2013 he was a guest lecturer on the European Parliament for the European journalism Master's programme at the Institut des Hautes Etudes des Communications Sociales in Brussels.
-From 2011 to 2014 he was managing director of VoteWatch Europe, an organisation that tracks the voting records of the European Parliament and the Council of Ministers.
+From 2011 to 2013, he was a guest lecturer on the European Parliament for the European journalism master's programme at the Institut des Hautes Etudes des Communications Sociales in Brussels.
+From 2011 to 2014, he was managing director of VoteWatch Europe, an organisation that tracks the voting records of the European Parliament and the Council of Ministers.

-From 2014 to 2017 Van Hulten was a visiting senior fellow at the European Institute of the London School of Economics and Political Science.
+From 2014 to 2017, Van Hulten was a visiting senior fellow at the European Institute of the London School of Economics and Political Science.

-In 2017 Van Hulten co-founded BOLDT, a communications agency.
+In 2017, Van Hulten co-founded BOLDT, a communications agency.
 He left BOLDT in 2019 when he was appointed Director of Transparency International EU, the Brussels office of the global movement against corruption.
-From 2019 to 2013 he was a supervisory board member at Defend Democracy, an independent, nonpartisan and transatlantic organisation whose mission is to defend and strengthen liberal democracy against internal, external and technological threats.
+From 2013 to 2019, he was a supervisory board member at Defend Democracy, an independent, nonpartisan and transatlantic organisation whose mission is to defend and strengthen liberal democracy against internal, external and technological threats.

-In 2023 Van Hulten was part of the Centre for European Policy Studies/Heinrich Böll Foundation High-Level Group on Bolstering EU Democracy, chaired by Kalypso Nicolaïdis.
-That same year he took a one-year sabbatical to pursue a postgraduate certificate in international investigative journalism at Thomas More University of Applied Sciences in Mechelen, Belgium.
+In 2023, Van Hulten was part of the Centre for European Policy Studies/Heinrich Böll Foundation High-Level Group on Bolstering EU Democracy, chaired by Kalypso Nicolaïdis.
+That same year, he took a one-year sabbatical to pursue a postgraduate certificate in international investigative journalism at Thomas More University of Applied Sciences in Mechelen, Belgium.
 He left Transparency International EU in July 2024 and now works as an analyst, writer, teacher and consultant.
-In June 2024 he joined the Board of the media literacy NGO Lie Detectors.
+In June 2024, he joined the Board of the media literacy NGO Lie Detectors.

-In 2017, 2018, 2019 and 2020 Van Hulten was named one of the top 40 EU influencers on Twitter.
+In 2017, 2018, 2019 and 2020, Van Hulten was named one of the top 40 EU influencers on Twitter.